 You can watch pimple-popping videos on the internet to your heart’s content, but Dr. Khetarpal recommends against trying these trends in real life.

 “Any manipulation of a pimple can lead to more inflammation, which can increase the risk of scarring,” she explains.
 “And your hands are dirty, so you’re going to introduce more bacteria and potentially make it worse.”

-“Wearing makeup and covering it up is not a problem, but don’t poke or pick or squeeze it,” Dr. Khetarpal suggests.
+“Wearing makeup and covering it up is not a problem, but don’t poke, pick or squeeze it,” Dr. Khetarpal reiterates.
 “It will resolve on its own.”

 We’ve all had our confidence laid low by a face volcano from time to time.
 It’s no fun.
 If you’re looking for quick ways to zap a zit, the best place to start is a benzoyl peroxide spot treatment.